ArunSingh1/mlwebapp/README.md

-# Digit Recongizer using ML and deep learning models
+# Digit Recogizer using ML and deep learning models

 A Machine learning webapp build using Streamlit and FAST API to predict the digit of the uploaded image using ML and Deeplearning models.
 MLFLOW is used for tracking.